5 of the best Christmas markets along Norway’s coast

 2. An Arctic Christmas in Tromsø

 Tromsø is working hard to win the title of Norway’s best Christmas town from Oslo.
-It helps that the chances of a white Christmas are very good this far north.
+Set far above the Arctic Circle, the city is blanketed in snow and bathed in the ethereal blue light of the Polar Night.

 3. Bergen’s famously atmospheric Christmas